 Specifications at 45 CFR Part 160 and 164, Subpart C.

-(q) “Service Agreement” shall mean the agreement between NAME OF BUSINESS ASSOCIATE and PEBA, whereby NAME OF BUSINESS ASSOCIATE performs plan administrative tasks on behalf of the benefit program described herein as Covered Entity.
+(q) “Service Agreement” shall mean the written agreement between NAME OF BUSINESS ASSOCIATE and PEBA dated as of [_____], whereby NAME OF BUSINESS ASSOCIATE performs certain professional services for Covered Entity (“Services”).

 (r) “Unsecured PHI” shall have the same meaning as the term “Unsecured Protected

-Health Information” in 45 CFR §164.402.
+Health Information” in 45 CFR §164.402, limited to the information created or received by Business Associate from or on behalf of Covered Entity pursuant to its performance of the Services.

 2. OBLIGATIONS AND ACTIVITIES OF BUSINESS ASSOCIATE

 (a) Business Associate agrees to use or disclose PHI only as permitted or required by this Agreement or as Required By Law.
-Business Associate is permitted to use and disclose PHI or Electronic PHI that it creates for, or receives from, Covered Entity or business associate of Covered Entity and to request PHI on behalf of Covered Entity as described in the Agreement, consistent with the HIPAA Rules.
+Business Associate is permitted to use and disclose PHI or Electronic PHI that it creates for, or receives from, Covered Entity or a business associate of Covered Entity and to request PHI on behalf of Covered Entity as described in this Agreement, consistent with the HIPAA Rules.
 When requesting, using, or disclosing PHI, Business Associate shall restrict the request, use, or disclosure of said PHI to the minimum necessary to accomplish the intended purpose of the request, use, or disclosure.

-(b) Business Associate agrees to provide access to Covered Entity, at the request of Covered Entity, to PHI in a Designated Record Set in order to meet the requirements under 45 CFR § 164.524.
+(b) Business Associate agrees to provide access to Covered Entity, at the request of Covered Entity, to PHI maintained by Business Associate in a Designated Record Set in order to meet the requirements under 45 CFR § 164.524.

-(c) Business Associate agrees to make available PHI for amendment and incorporate any amendment(s) to PHI in a Designated Record Set that the Covered Entity directs or agrees to pursuant to 45 CFR §164.526 at the request of Covered Entity, within thirty (30) days of a written request by Covered Entity.
+(c) Business Associate agrees to make available PHI for amendment and incorporate any amendment(s) to PHI maintained by Business Associate in a Designated Record Set that the Covered Entity directs or agrees to pursuant to 45 CFR §164.526 at the request of Covered Entity, within thirty (30) days of receipt of a written request by Covered Entity.

-(d) Business Associate agrees to make internal practices, books, and records, including policies and procedures and PHI, relating to the use and disclosure of PHI received from, or created or received by, Business Associate on behalf of Covered Entity available to the Covered Entity or the Secretary, within thirty (30) days of a written request by the Covered Entity or the Secretary, for the purpose of permitting the Secretary to determine Covered Entity's compliance with the HIPAA Rules.
+(d) Business Associate agrees to make its internal practices, books, and records, including policies and procedures and PHI (to the extent permitted by law and required by the Secretary), relating to the use and disclosure of PHI received from, or created or received by, Business Associate on behalf of Covered Entity available to the Secretary, within thirty (30) days of receipt of a written request by the Secretary, for the purpose of permitting the Secretary to determine Covered Entity's compliance with the HIPAA Rules.

-(e) Business Associate agrees to document such disclosures of PHI and information related to such disclosures as would be required for Covered Entity to respond to a request by an Individual for an accounting of disclosures of PHI in accordance with 45 CFR §164.528 and to make available to Covered Entity, within thirty (30) days of a written request by Covered Entity, the information required to provide such an accounting to an individual.
+(e) Business Associate agrees to document such disclosures of PHI and information related to such disclosures as would be required for Covered Entity to respond to a request by an Individual for an accounting of disclosures of PHI in accordance with 45 CFR §164.528 and to make available to Covered Entity, within thirty (30) days of receipt of a written request by Covered Entity, the information required to provide such an accounting to an individual.
 Business Associate will comply with mandates regarding individuals’ rights under the HITECH Act, including rights to access and accounting of disclosures.
-Such information shall be made available in an electronic format where directed by Covered Entity.
+Such information shall be made available in an electronic format where directed by Covered Entity, if such information is readily producible in such format.
 In addition, Business Associate shall include, within its accounting, disclosures for payment and health care operations purposes where such recording or accounting is required by the HITECH Act and as of the effective date for this provision of the HITECH Act.
 Covered Entity shall provide any additional information to the extent required by the HITECH Act and any accompanying regulations.

-(f) Business Associate shall make information available directly to an individual within thirty
+(f) Business Associate shall make information available to Covered Entity to enable Covered Entity to make such information available directly to an individual within thirty

 (30) days, when that individual so requests, if such information is required to be disclosed.